| Chicago

 development criterion that allows banks to offer community development

-loans, investments OR services will result in significantly fewer loans
+loans, investments OR services will result in significantly fewer

-and investments in low-income communities--the very communities that the
+and investments in low-income communities--the very communities that

 CRA was enacted to serve.
-Currently, mid-size banks must show activity in
+Currently, mid-size banks must show activity

 all three areas of assessment.
-Under the proposed regulations, the banks
+Under the proposed regulations, the

-will now be able to pick the services convenient for them, regardless of
+will now be able to pick the services convenient for them, regardless

 community needs.

-Under the FDIC proposal to raise the “small bank” standard from $250
+proposal to raise the “small bank” standard

-million to $1 billion, only 13 of 467 FDIC regulated banks in Illinois
+from $250 million to $1 billion, only 13 of 467 FDIC regulated banks in Illinois

 would be subject to the full CRA Exam, including the investment and